DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 **Related sample**: [Grid (TreeGrid).
 Initialization with data.load()](https://snippet.dhtmlx.com/44rmxlmq)

-The component will make an AJAX call and expect the remote URL to provide valid JSON data.
+The component makes an AJAX call and expects the remote URL to provide valid JSON data.

-Data loading is asynchronous, so you need to wrap any after-loading code into a promise:
+Data loading is asynchronous, so wrap the code that runs after loading in a promise:

 ~~~jsx
 grid.data.load("/some/data").then(function(){